Free Shipping Assembled + Apply for Finance

 How does the AI material recognition actually work?

 Sensors on the presser foot assembly continuously read the thickness and density of the material under the needle.
-The machine's controller automatically adjusts presser foot pressure (through 16 digital levels), alternating foot lift, and sewing speed in real time.
+The machine's controller automatically adjusts presser foot pressure, alternating foot lift, and sewing speed in real time.
 You don't stop to turn a screw or change a dial — the H7-C handles the transition from single layer to multi-layer seams for you.

 What's the difference between the Jack H7-C and the Jack H6?

 The Jack H6 has been discontinued and the H7-C is its successor in the Jack lineup.
-Both share the 750W direct drive servo, 3,500 SPM max speed, large vertical axis hook, and M bobbin — so the platforms are mechanically similar.
-The H7-C adds AI material recognition, a stepper-motor controlled presser foot with 16 digital levels, and an upgraded automatic knee lifter (digital, separate stepper-motor controller versus the H6's solenoid lifter).
+Both share the direct drive servo platform, horizontal-axis double-capacity hook, and M bobbin.
+The H7-C adds AI material recognition, a higher 4,500 SPM top speed, a stepper-motor controlled presser foot (7–15 mm), Flexible Alternation Technology (1.3–5.5 mm), 0 Resistance Thread Control, automatic hook lubrication, and an upgraded digital knee lifter with a separate stepper-motor controller versus the H6's solenoid lifter.
 Supra Sewing continues to stock H6 parts and accessories for legacy installations.

 Is the Jack H7-C better than the Juki DU-1181N?

 They serve different users.
-The Juki DU-1181N is a proven, lighter-duty walking foot machine with a classic mechanical design and clutch motor.
-The Jack H7-C is a modern production machine: 750W servo (vs. Juki's clutch), 3,500 SPM (vs. 2,000), 10 mm stitch length (vs. 5 mm), digital controls, and AI material recognition.
-For heavy production, thicker materials, and automated quality, the H7-C is the more capable choice.
+The Juki DU-1181N is a proven, lighter-to-medium-duty walking foot with a classic mechanical design and 2,000 SPM top speed.
+The Jack H7-C is a modern production machine: 4,500 SPM (more than 2× the Juki), 10.5 Nm direct drive servo torque, digital presser foot and knee lifter, Flexible Alternation Technology, and AI material recognition.
+For heavy production, thicker stacked materials, and automated quality, the H7-C is the more capable choice.
+The Juki remains a solid, lower-cost option for shops that don't need the automation.

 What needle system and thread does the H7-C use?

-The H7-C uses the 135×17 needle system in sizes #18 through #24, which handles heavy bonded nylon, polyester, and specialty threads suitable for leather, canvas, vinyl, and upholstery.
+The H7-C uses the DPx17 (135×17) needle system in sizes #20 through #23, which handles heavy bonded nylon, polyester, and specialty threads suitable for leather, canvas, vinyl, and upholstery.
 Supra Sewing stocks replacement needles, bobbins, feed dogs, and presser feet for the Jack H-series.

 Does the machine come with a table and stand?